 Ubuntu is one of the most popular Linux distributions.
 It is designed to be especially easy to install and use.
 If you’d like to get started with Linux, Ubuntu is a good choice.
-Learn more: Ubuntu Primer.
+Learn more: Ubuntu Primer and Ubuntu hosting introduction.

 Programming History and Timeline

 Computer programming is, at heart, mechanical.
 The great challenge for early computing was figuring out how to mechanize logic and mathematical computation.
 Technological advancement — inventing new components and miniaturizing them — came much later.
 The first computer — Charles Babbage’s difference engine — was made out of gears, and powered by a hand crank.

 But the problem with the difference engine is that it could only solve one kind of problem.
 In order to generalize the usefulness of this mechanical calculator, it needed to accept two kinds of input — data and programming.
 Babbage’s theoretical new machine, the Inference Engine, solved that problem.